Well-Posedness and Ill-Posedness for the Fourth order cubic nonlinear Schr\"odinger equation in negative Sobolev spaces: Introduction

 \textbf{Acknowledgements.} The author would like to appreciate his advisor Soonsik Kwon for helpful discussion and encouragement.
 The author is also grateful to Chulkwang Kwak for pointing out an unclear portion in the proof of Lemma \ref{lem:almost conservation law} and helpful discussion.
+The author is also grateful to Justin forlano for helpful discussion related to writing introduction part.
+The author is also grateful to the anonymous referee for their helpful comments that have improved the presentation of this paper.
 The author is partially supported by NRF-2018R1D1A1A09083345 (Korea).